PatrickSpieker/viterbi-or-not-to-be/baseline/README.md

 Our implementation of a baseline model against which to compare our results.

 ## Usage Instructions
-1. Install Packages: (TODO: add requirements.txt)
+1. Install Packages: Follow the instructions in the provided `requirements.txt` file to install the necessary packages for running our code.

+   Then, download the necessary NLTK libraries by running our provided script:

+   `python nltk-setup.py`

 2. Providing Data: Add the dataset to train and evaluation the model on in the `/data` directory under a subfolder name of your choice.
 Within